TeamLumi/luminescent-team/docs/faq.md

 ## Install FAQs

-These are just some basic installation FAQs that we frequently get asked:
+These are just some basic [installation](./category/installation) questions that we frequently get asked:

 ### What version of the game do I need?